Skip to content

 Social & pragmatic skills

-Conversation, friendship skills, self-advocacy — affirming support for autistic and ADHD kids, teens and adults.
+Conversation, friendship skills, self-advocacy.
+Affirming support for autistic and ADHD kids.
 We don't teach masking, we teach choice.

 06 Clear speech